 - What’s the change in real, inflation-adjusted withdrawal amounts over a 30-year horizon?

 - Notice that the point-to-point comparison over 30 years can deep cuts in spending, so I also like to know the lowest withdrawal amount relative to the initial withdrawal amount

 - And finally, what’s the average over the 30-year window relative to the initial amount?

 See below for a numerical example:

-I’m interested in how the three measures would have evolved in the worst case scenarios, so I calculate them for different time intervals (all months vs. 1926 onward) as well as the worst case scenarios in the five different “troublemaker” retirement cohorts (Great Depression, 1960s, early 1973, Dot-Com bust and Great Recession), see the table below.
+I’m interested in how the three measures would have evolved in the worst-case scenarios, so I calculate them for different time intervals (all months vs. 1926 onward) as well as the worst-case scenarios in the five different “troublemaker” retirement cohorts (Great Depression, the 1960s, early 1973, Dot-Com bust and Great Recession), see the table below.
 I also add the volatility of year-over-year withdrawals and some stats on the withdrawal rates implied by this CAPE rule: